loader

 Throughout the nursery, we use the same assessment system for all children.
 As children grow and develop, they are assessed at an age-appropriate level from the EYFS.
 Each child is assessed in the Prime Areas and Specific Areas, and staff assess their key children twice every term.
 Parents and carers can arrange parent consultations with their child’s key person to discuss their development and what their next steps will be.
 If you’d like more information on how we assess your child, please see the link below.

-‘What to expect in the Early Years Foundation Stage: a guide for parents’ – Please read the full document here – Parents Guide
+‘What to expect in the Early Years Foundation Stage: a guide for parents’ – Please read the full document here – What to expect in the EYFS a Parents Guide

 • Excel Child Care Services works to the Early Years Foundation Stage.